mathisnozais/MycPten/02_Seurat_analysis/README.md

 - Experiment_analysis.rmd
   - Final integrate object, produce by Experiment_preprocessing, to launch the scRNAseq analysis : T-Seurat-merged_clean-subset

+> :warning: **Do not move any data**  When launching Experiment_preprocessing.rmd it will automatically detect if you run de 01_FASTQ_Preprocessing step and create output matrix.
+If not it will use our data in 02_Seurat_analysis/03_Data.

 ```bash
 #Link to all data available for Seurat Analysis
   ## Preprocessed Seurat object for rep1 and 2